EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

         }
       }
     }
   ```
   With the stream information specified, when you open the EmotiBit Oscilloscope, you can find the same information on the status bar (at the bottom of the Oscilloscope).
 The EmotiBit Oscilloscope will continue to search for the stream till it is detected.
   <img src="./assets/EmotiBitOscilloscope_LslMarkerStream_Search.png" width="1000">

   Once detected, the EmotiBit starts receiving markers from the stream and displays a `markers received` count on the status bar.
-You need at-least 2 markers to generate LSL timestamps.
+You need atleast 2 markers to generate LSL timestamps.
   <img src="./assets/EmotiBitOscilloscope_LslMarkerStream_Received.png" width="1000">

   **Note: Please make sure that your marker stream has both a **name** and a **source_id**.
-Connecting to a stream that only has a name specified
+Connecting to a stream that only has the **name** specified
   can cause the Oscilloscope to crash, if the marker stream disconnects un-expectedly.
 This however, does not affect any data being recorded on the EmotiBit!**
   </details>